grcq/nuxt-tauri-template/README.md

 To use this, use this template or clone the repository and open with your editor.
 You will need to have Rust installed.
 If you do not have it install, visit https://www.rust-lang.org/ to install it.

 Install all the dependencies by doing `yarn install`.
-If you wish to add more dependencies, use `yarn add <package>`.
+If you wish to add more dependencies, use `yarn add <package>`.<br />
+If you wish to add any additional packages to the tauri application, go in the `src-tauri` directory in the terminal and use `cargo add <package>`.<br />
+You can also add modules using `yarn nuxi module add <module>`, or if you have the CLI installed globally (recommended), use `nuxi module add <module>`.
+You can install Nuxt CLI globally using `npm install -g @nuxtjs/cli`.

 ## Running
 Running the program is very simple, just run `yarn tauri dev` and it'll be running.
 If you are not familiar with Nuxt or Tauri, take a look at their documentation.